 - Ant-Man helmet provides control over various high order insects/arachnids

-- flight via jetpack during Heroes For Hire days, unspecified apparatus during FF days.
+- flight via jetpack during Heroes For Hire days, "navigation coil" during FF days.

 - wrist gauntlets fire bio-electric blasts